harfbuzz/harfbuzz-wasm-examples/README.md

 ## inception

 Inception puts a font inside a font.
-The "inner font" is Stephen Nixon's [Recurive](https://fonts.google.com/specimen/Recursive); the outer font contains three identical glyphs - three small circles of different colours.
+The "inner font" is Stephen Nixon's [Recursive](https://fonts.google.com/specimen/Recursive) (what else!); the outer font contains three identical glyphs - three small circles of different colours.

 When text is shaped in `inception`, the WASM code runs the shaping engine on the *inner* font.
 The code next calls an embedded [rasterizing library](https://docs.rs/ab_glyph_rasterizer/latest/ab_glyph_rasterizer/index.html) which rasterizes the font into pixels at a given resolution, specified through the optical size variable axis.